Pet Birthdays – Canine Cakes for Dapper Dogs

 - Put the cake in the oven.
 Go off for 45 minutes and play a few traditional doggy party games like ‘fetch’, ‘tug of war with the cuddly toy’ and ‘chase the tail’.

 - Take the cake out and wait till it cools.
-Then, ice it with cream cheese to make it look a little prettier for when you take a picture for your human friends on Facebook, Twitter and Instagram.
+Then, ice it with your low-fat cream cheese to make it look a little prettier for when you take a picture for your human friends on Facebook, Twitter and Instagram – tag us using #PetCakePics!

 The healthy alternative

-If your dog hasn’t been very well, has been a little bit greedy recently, or they’re on a doggie diet to get them on the cover of ‘Your Dog’ monthly, you may prefer a more healthy alternative.
+If your dog hasn’t been very well, has been a little bit greedy recently, or they’re on a doggy diet to get them on the cover of ‘Your Dog’ monthly, you may prefer a more healthy alternative.
+Maybe a few carrot or red pepper slices would be a tasty treat?

 Throwing the perfect party